 Typically, you can target every muscle group in your body with your free weights.
-You also take free classes at will, group classes and personal trainer classes.
+You also take classes at will, group classes, and personal trainer classes.
 Regardless of your membership, you can utilize all the weights to your advantage.

 Benefits of Free Weights

-Free weights have the following benefits to the user:
+Free weights have the following benefits for the user: